 Courtney Haswell, M.S. is an analyst/programmer at the Duke-UNC Brain Imaging and Analysis Center.
 She received a B.S. in Biomedical Engineering with a minor in Physics from Virginia Commonwealth University, and a M.S. in Biomedical Engineering from Johns Hopkins University.
 Her thesis described the acquisition of internal models of motor control in children with autism and was published in Nature Neuroscience.
 As part of a graduate student medical device design team, her work on a portable negative pressure ventilation device contributed to the development of a novel method of electronically stimulating the phrenic nerve in emergency situations (patent pending).
 Previous research includes motor learning, autism, spectral analysis of speech signals, and biomechanics.
 Courtney is a member of Tau Beta Pi Engineering Honor Society.
-Outside of work, she loves spending time with her husband and three kids and doing zumba.
+Outside of work, she loves spending time with her three kids, being outdoors hiking and biking, and exercising.

 Connect with Courtney: